 - Evaluate paleoenvironments through time and space

-Some use fossils to determine stratigraphy and correlate stratigraphic sequences.
-Others prefer to study the paleoecology to determine ancient habitats where both plants and animals co-existed.
-This avenue leads to discoveries about past climate, predator-prey relationships and even depth of the ocean.
-Using this information, artists like to create reconstructed paleoenvironments (Figure 8.1) to display these ancient habitats.
+Some geologists use fossils to determine stratigraphy and correlate stratigraphic sequences.
+Others prefer to study paleoecology to determine ancient where both plants and animals co-existed.
+This avenue leads to discoveries about past climate, predator-prey relationships, and even ocean depth.
+Using this information, artists create reconstructed paleoenvironments (Figure 8.1) to display these ancient habitats.

-Remember fossils are not just interesting curiosities but were once living organisms that reproduced, had sex, ate each other, and interacted with their environment just like we do.
-The fossil’s paleoecology depends on many factors of their paleoenvironment such as physical conditions (temperature, light, water depth, and energy such as calm or turbulent) and chemical conditions (salinity, pH, oxygen, and toxic chemicals).
-Some animals will thrive if these variables change and others will die off.
+Remember, fossils are not just exciting curiosities but were once living organisms that reproduced, ate each other, and interacted with their environment just like we do.
+A fossil’s paleoecology depends on many factors of their .
+These include physical conditions, such as temperature, light, water depth, and energy (calm vs. turbulent), and chemical conditions, such as salinity, pH, oxygen, and toxic chemicals.
+Some animals will thrive if these variables change, and others will die off.
 Have you ever been to the beach and seen large piles of seaweed?
-Well, these happen when the ocean currents changed and the wind and waves brought this seaweed from floating in the middle of the sea onto the beach.
-Some organisms can survive environmental change such as oysters that can live in both salty and fresh water.
-Many of these factors you cannot determine directly from ancient settings but have to infer from studying the fossil record.
-This ability to reconstruct a fossil paleoenvironment is one of the most valuable tools that a paleontologist has to offer to broader fields of geology.
+They came from the middle of the ocean and were brought to shore as ocean currents and winds changed.
+Some organisms can survive environmental change, such as oysters that can live in both salty and freshwater.
+Fossils hold the key to determining what the paleoenvironment was like.
+This ability to reconstruct a fossil’s paleoenvironment is one of the most valuable tools that a paleontologist has to offer to broader fields of geology.

 Understanding every detail of how a fossil lived is not necessary to help you use fossils to interpret an ancient environment in the rock record.
-For example, if you know that a phylum is exclusively marine or exclusively terrestrial, this can easily change your interpretation of an otherwise dull sedimentary layer.
-This is just the beginning of you being able to use fossils to determine paleoenviroment; if you know how it lived, then you can determine where it lived.
+For example, suppose you know that a phylum is exclusively marine or exclusively terrestrial.
+In that case, this can easily change your interpretation of an otherwise dull sedimentary layer.
+This is just the beginning of using fossils to determine the paleoenvironment; if you know how it lived, you can determine where it lived.

-For any taxonomic group (species to phylum), ask yourself some basic questions such as what was the type of the skeleton, what was its body plan (symmetry), what was its habitat, and finally how did it feed and behave.
+For any fossil group, ask yourself some basic questions such as the type of the skeleton, its body plan (symmetry), its habitat, and how it fed and behaved.
 You might find these are hard to determine with fossils but give it a try.
-Below is a list of characteristics that you can use for determining its paleoenvironment:
+Table 8.1 is a list of characteristics that you can use for determining its paleoenvironment:

-Where is skeleton relative to tissue as this can be internal, external, or none.
-Also, look at the number of parts in the skeleton and its construction as this can be either single element or multiple elements including bivalves (two part), multivalve (range of 3 to ~15 parts), plates, ossicles or bones (many parts from 10’s to 100’s) or spicules (very many small parts numbering up to 1,000’s).
+Where is the skeleton relative to the tissue, as this can be internal, external, or none?
+Also, look at the number of parts in the skeleton and its construction.
+This can be either a single element or multiple elements like bivalves (two-part), multivalve (range of 3 to ~15 parts), plates, or bones (many parts from 10’s to 100’s), or (very many small parts numbering up to 1,000’s).

 |Skeleton Type||Number of Parts in Skeleton||Symmetry|